-Join Brian Bradley for an in-depth discussion in this video Deconstructing a flow, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Deconstructing a flow, part of Learning Particle Flow in 3ds Max 2013.

 Up to this point in our chapter we have come to understand that operators…are the basic blocks from which we can start to build a particle effect.…Events we have noted our a grouping of operators that combine…together so as to create some very specific behavior in our particles.…And we have also seen that there are a number of…test operators available that could be used to apply intelligent direction to…particles already inside a flow.…Meaning we can move them from one event to another and…so alter both their look and all their behavior as we desire.…